dphilipson/typescript-fsa-reducers/README.md

     Calling `.build()` is an example of defensive coding.
 It prevents someone from causing confusing behavior by importing your reducer in an unrelated file and adding cases to it.

-2.  **You want to your module to export a reducer, but not have its types depend on `typescript-fsa-reducers`**
+2.  **You want to your package to export a reducer, but not have its types depend on `typescript-fsa-reducers`**

-    If the code that defines a reducer and the code that uses it reside in separate NPM modules, you may run into type errors since the exported reducer has type `ReducerBuilder`, which the consuming module does not recognize unless it also depends on `typescript-fsa-reducers`.
+    If the code that defines a reducer and the code that uses it reside in separate NPM packages, you may run into type errors since the exported reducer has type `ReducerBuilder`, which the consuming package does not recognize unless it also depends on `typescript-fsa-reducers`.
 This is avoided by returning a plain function instead.

 Example usage: